krahets/hello-algo/en/docs/chapter_heap/heap.md

 ## 8.1.3 &nbsp; Common Applications of Heaps

-- **Priority queue**: Heaps are typically the preferred data structure for implementing priority queues, with both enqueue and dequeue operations having a time complexity of $O(\log n)$, and the heap construction operation having $O(n)$, all of which are highly efficient.
+- **Priority queue**: Heaps are typically the preferred data structure for implementing priority queues.
+The time complexity of both enqueue and dequeue operations is $O(\log n)$, and heap construction has a time complexity of $O(n)$, making these operations highly efficient.
 - **Heap sort**: Given a set of data, we can build a heap with them and then continuously perform element removal operations to obtain sorted data.
 However, we usually use a more elegant approach to implement heap sort, as detailed in the "Heap Sort" chapter.
-- **Getting the largest $k$ elements**: This is a classic algorithm problem and also a typical application, such as selecting the top 10 trending news for Weibo hot search, selecting the top 10 best-selling products, etc.
+- **Getting the largest $k$ elements**: This is a classic algorithm problem and also a typical application, such as selecting the top 10 trending news items for Weibo Hot Search or the top 10 best-selling products.